letsencrypt/website/content/en/certificates.md

 # Subordinate (Intermediate) CAs

-We currently maintain eight intermediates in active rotation.
+We currently maintain four intermediates in active rotation.
 Subscriber certificates containing an ECDSA public key will be issued from one of the ECDSA intermediates; similarly, Subscriber certificates containing an RSA public key will be issued from one of the RSA intermediates.

 * **Let's Encrypt YE1**
   * Subject: `C=US, O=Let's Encrypt, CN=YE1`